-The Center for the History of Rural Iowa Education and Culture (CHRIEC), of the University of Northern Iowa's Museums (currently administered by Rod Library), is dedicated to the preservation, protection, and dissemination of unique and rare materials relating to the rural school system and culture in Iowa and promotes the use of these materials by University of Northern Iowa students, faculty, staff, visiting scholars, and the wider public.
-Through maintaining archival, historical, and research collections, oral histories, and programming, CHRIEC seeks to advance scholarship and further the educational, research, and service missions of the university.
+The Center for the History of Rural Iowa Education and Culture (CHRIEC), of the University of Northern Iowa's Museums (currently administered by Rod Library), is dedicated to the preservation, protection, and dissemination of unique and rare materials documenting America's rural school system and culture with particular emphasis on Iowa and the Mid-West.
+Through maintaining archival, historical, and research collections, oral histories, and programming, CHRIEC seeks to advance scholarship and support the educational, research, and service missions of the university.
+The Center encourages the use of its holdings by University of Northern Iowa students, faculty, staff, visiting scholars, and the wider public.

 Statement of Purpose